Angelo Faticoni. The Mysterious Human Cork.

-Throughout history man has been fascinated by strange creatures, human freaks of nature, the mysterious or unexplained.
-Angelo Faticoni, otherwise known as the human cork certainly fits the bill, his apparently mysterious feats of extreme buoyancy shocked and astounded all those who witnessed them.
-Angelo Faticoni, the human cork, was born in 1859 of Italian American decent.
+Throughout history, man has been fascinated by strange creatures, human freaks of nature, the mysterious, unexplained or downright bizarre.
+Angelo Faticoni, otherwise known as the human cork, certainly fits the bill, his apparently mysterious feats of extreme buoyancy shocked and astounded all those who witnessed them.
+Angelo Faticoni, the human cork, was born in 1859 of Italian American descent.

 Outside Ripley's believe it or not in New York a modern day freak of nature entertains the crowds.